Cockthorpe Common, Stiffkey

-Cockthorpe Common, Stiffkey is a 7.1 ha biological Site of Special Scientific Interest east of Wells-next-the-Sea in Norfolk.
+Cockthorpe Common, Stiffkey is a 7.1 ha biological Site of Special Scientific Interest east of Wells-next-the-Sea in Norfolk, England.
 It is in the Norfolk Coast Area of Outstanding Natural Beauty.

 This common in the valley of the River Stiffkey has a varied chalk grassland flora on steep slopes.
 Herbs are abundant, including salad burnet, dropwort, common rock-rose, large thyme and cowslip.

 A public footpath goes through the site.